-- The Department's consultation with Nations, Tribes, and Pueblos is carried out under an internal protocol to address the State Tribal Collaboration Act (NMSA 11-18-3), and in compliance to the National Historic Preservation Act (36 CFR 800.6(b) (2) under State Statute, or terms of United States Fish and Wildlife Service (FWS) grants.
-The Department consulted with numerous Nations, Pueblos and Tribes during fiscal year 2020.
+- The Department's consultation with Nations, Tribes, and Pueblos is carried out under an internal protocol to address the State Tribal Collaboration Act (NMSA 11-18-3), and in compliance with the National Historic Preservation Act (36 CFR 800.6(b)-(2) under State Statute, or terms of United States Fish and Wildlife Service (FWS) grants.
+The Department consulted with numerous Nations, Pueblos and Tribes during fiscal year 2022.
 Topics of discussion included wildlife management, construction, habitat programs and land management.
-Specifically, the Nations, Tribes, and Pueblos with which the Department consulted included: Acoma Pueblo, Nambe Pueblo, Laguna Pueblo, Zuni Pueblo, Santa Clara Pueblo, Picuris Pueblo, Ohkay Owingeh, Navajo Nation, Mescalero Apache Nation, Fort Sill Apache (Chiricahua band), Jicarilla Apache Nation, Comanche, Ysleta del Sur, Isleta Pueblo, Kiowa and the Oklahoma Apache Band. - This past fiscal year, the Department taught or assisted teaching, provided training for Hunter Education courses instructors and/or held hunting skills camps at the Navajo Alamo chapter of the Navajo Nation, Mescalero Apache Nation, Laguna Pueblo, Santa Ana Pueblo, Santa Clara Pueblo, Sandia Pueblo, San Felipe Pueblo, Isleta Pueblo, Cochiti Pueblo, Pojoaque Pueblo and Jemez Pueblo. - The Department provided fishing and aquatic workshops for Santa Clara Pueblo Schools.
-The Department's Share with Wildlife program presented riparian health and restoration education to native students at Santa Fe Indian School. - The Department provided training for Off-Highway Vehicle (OHV) use for Pueblo officials of Jemez Pueblo. - At the request of the Federal government, Pueblo and Tribal authorities, the Department assists tribal and federal law enforcement with wildlife-related enforcement issues.
-The Department aided the San Felipe Pueblo, Laguna Pueblo, Bureau of Indian Affairs and the Navajo Nation regarding current and ongoing wildlife investigations and other non-wildlife related crimes. - Department commissioned instructors provided firearms qualification for Santa Ana Pueblo officers.
+Specifically, the Nations, Tribes, and Pueblos with which the Department consulted included: Acoma Pueblo, Nambe Pueblo, Pojoaque Pueblo, Laguna Pueblo, Jemez Pueblo, Zuni Pueblo, Hopi, Mountain Ute Tribe, Navajo Nation, Mescalero Apache Nation, Fort Sill Apache (Chiricahua band), Jicarilla Apache Nation, Comanche, Kiowa and the Oklahoma Apache Band. - This past fiscal year, the Department provided training and assistance for Hunter Education course for Hunters and/or instructors from the Navajo Alamo chapter of the Navajo Nation, Mescalero Apache Nation, Jemez Pueblo, Kewa, Laguna Pueblo and Santa Ana. - At the request of Tribal authorities, the Department assists tribal law enforcement with wildlife enforcement issues.
+In fiscal year 2023, the Department aided the Navajo Nation and Mescalero Apache, Jicarilla Apache and Jemez, regarding current and ongoing wildlife criminal investigations and other non-wildlife related crimes. - At the request of Pueblo and Tribal authorities, the Department assists tribal law enforcement with wildlife-related issues including Bears, Mountain Lions and other human/wildlife encounters.
+In fiscal year 2023, assistance was lent to the following Pueblos and Nations: Pojoaque Pueblo Jemez Pueblo, Jicarilla Apache, Santa Clara Pueblo, San Ildefonso Pueblo and Tesuque Pueblo. - The Department, along with Nations and Pueblos, Federal agencies, private landowners, and nonprofit conservation groups, helped form a management team for Rio Grande Sucker and Rio Grande Chub conservation.
+Nations and Pueblos involved in this management team include the Jicarilla Apache Nation, Santa Ana Pueblo, and Taos Pueblo.